FMCG brands constantly face fierce competition because the market is mostly highly saturated with numerous brands competing in them.

 Not only do they need to persuade end-consumers to choose their brands over others through marketing communications strategies, FMCG companies need to ensure that their products are available and have high visibility at store levels.

-Although online trade is increasingly popular during the pandemic, general trade is still the backbone of the FMCG business to sell its products.
 Moreover, research from securities firm CLSA in September 2019 revealed that 70% of total retail sales in Indonesia are still carried out offline, of which 65% are served by small traditional retailers.

 This further strengthens the distributor's position as an important partner in the success of the FMCG business because they are the one who supply your products to smaller retailers.